m50d/paperdoll/README.md

 ## TODO for 1.0

- * Implement committed choice
+ * Consider moving NDet (and potentially other cases) into -core for pragmatism regarding implicit resolution
- * Implement all examples from the paper
+ * Implement remaining things from the paper
   * Might be worth splitting out -examples projects
   * Finish the "How to use" section of this document
  * Get into Maven Central